 - If you need to change the antenna height, select Information next to the receiver, enter the antenna height, and select Done.

 A location profile defines the coordinate system and, if required, datum transformations to apply when locations are received from your GPS receiver.
 The location profile applies to both internal and external receivers.
 It's recommended to create a location profile when you're using a correction service.

-- In the Settings of Collector, under the Location section, select Location profile and select Add profile .
+- In the Settings of Collector, under Location, select Location Profile and select Add Profile .